elifyilmaz2027/projects/README.md

 -PCA from scratch and k-means from scratch
 -Multiclass classification by using different models
 -Prediciton of Term-deposit by using different models
--Expectation Maximization Algorithm from scrath for Gaussian Mixtures
+-Expectation Maximization Algorithm from scratch for Gaussian Mixtures
 -Logistic Regression with Stochastic Gradient Descent from scratch
 -Text generation with textgenrnn library
 -Fraud detection with Xgboost and Catboost
 -Random Variable Generation
+-Neural Language Model